-- 66. This Church takes no power under this Constitution to alter sections one, two and three and this section other than the name of this Church. - 67.43 (1) Subject to the provisions hereinafter mentioned other sections of this Constitution may be altered by canon of General Synod subject to the following conditions:- - (a) (i) A bill for a canon to alter the provisions of this Constitution mentioned at the foot of this clause which does not deal with or concern or affect the ritual ceremonial or discipline of this Church shall be a canon duly made if it has been passed by a vote of at least two thirds of the members of each house and it has been assented to by a majority of all dioceses of which two at least shall be metropolitan sees.
+- 65. This Constitution shall not be altered except in accordance with the provisions of this chapter. - 66.
+This Church takes no power under this Constitution to alter sections one, two and three and this section other than the name of this Church. - 67.
+(1) Subject to the provisions hereinafter mentioned other sections of this Constitution may be altered by canon of General Synod subject to the following conditions:- - (a) (i) A bill for a canon to alter the provisions of this Constitution mentioned at the foot of this clause which does not deal with or concern or affect the ritual ceremonial or discipline of this Church shall be a canon duly made if it has been passed by a vote of at least two thirds of the members of each house and it has been assented to by a majority of all dioceses of which two at least shall be metropolitan sees.
 For the purposes of this sub-paragraph (a)(i) a diocese shall be deemed to have assented to a bill if a majority of its lay representatives and a majority of its clerical representatives and the bishop thereof have voted in favour of its passing. - (ii) Any other bill for a canon to alter the provisions of this Constitution mentioned at the foot of this clause shall be a canon duly made if passed by a vote of a majority of the members of each house but the canon shall not come into effect until at least three quarters of the diocesan synods of this Church including all the metropolitan sees have assented to it by ordinance and all such assents be in force at the same time. - (iii) A bill of the kind referred to in sub-paragraph (i) shall be a canon duly made and shall come into effect if it is passed and assented to in the manner prescribed by sub-paragraph (ii).